hipec/cse513/docker/README.md

 You can follow the follwoing links to get the [docker installation](https://docs.docker.com/engine/install/ubuntu/)
     You can also follow the [post-installation](https://docs.docker.com/engine/install/linux-postinstall/) steps to get things running
 # Why docker
-Docker provides us a good abstraction to the enviroment to deploy the code.
+Docker provides us a good abstraction to the environment to deploy the code.
 Multiple different codebases might require multiple conflicting dependencies.
 Examples Ubuntu 22.04 uses libc 2.35 which conflicts with argobots deployment.
 Why manage these dependencies when you can  have a environment tailored to you.
 Docker is not a VM.
 It is just wrapper over [cgroups](https://www.nginx.com/blog/what-are-namespaces-cgroups-how-do-they-work/#:~:text=Namespaces%20provide%20isolation%20of%20system,can%20use%20namespaces%20and%20cgroups.) and [namespaces](https://www.nginx.com/blog/what-are-namespaces-cgroups-how-do-they-work/#:~:text=Namespaces%20provide%20isolation%20of%20system,can%20use%20namespaces%20and%20cgroups.) on a linux process (commonly default namespaces is used for all process).